stanley3384/OrderedSetVelociRaptor/README.md

 --Data sets can also be output to HTML from the application in a heatmapped microtiter plate format or in tablular format.
 If there is a need to customize a layout with HTML there is a Python script along with a couple C programs that make it easy to customize a layout with HTML.
 With a little HTML and CSS you can get a print layout exactly how you want it.

 --An additional utility program for formatting data for printing is report_generator.py which can generate a basic report layout for grids, tables and crosstabs from the sqlite database.
+The program is also written in C and called OSVreport_generator.c.
+The C version can do the redraws and scrolling of the drawings faster than the python version.

 Heatmap and Table HTML's